 A short video with a basic introduction to the champion and her abilities.
 It covers a lot of the main points in a 6 minute video.
 The commentary is from IWillDominate, one of the best junglers in the world - an excellent Season 5 game with him is below.
 However, the rune advice here is wrong.

-This is a Gold V game with a thorough "coaching" style commentary on the Rengar from NightBlue3, a popular streamer and pro jungler (substitute for Team Solo Mid in 2014).
+This is a Gold V game (from late Season 5) with a rare "coaching" style commentary on the Rengar from NightBlue3, a popular streamer and pro jungler (substitute for Team Solo Mid in 2014).
 It includes pauses and slow-motion replays at key moments.
 The commentary is full of excellent tips for any jungler wanting to climb ranked.
 The Rengar loses to a Shyvana who outplays him all game and there is some commentary on her.
 You can see the Shyvana's exact route from the mini-map and all her early-game kills and counter-jungling are shown.

 "That Shyvana will eat you alive."

 "Do you have a death wish?
 Dude if you want a hug, you don't have to get it from a dragon who's two levels higher than you.
 Go hug a teddy bear or something."